52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 > 1. Click the *red inactive* button behind `InsertResult`
 > 1. Click the *red inactive* button behind `InsertResultTemplate`
 > 1. Click the *red inactive* button behind `InsertSensor`

+These operations will later on be needed for our hands-on to insert data into the SOS server.

 ##### Encodings